 Winemaking: Four days skin contact while grapes are cold.
 6 months Stainless steel on fine lees.
 Spontaneous fermentation, low SO2, gentle fining with vegetable protein (from peas), lightly filtered.

 Production: 300 cases

 Almaroja “Cielos y Besos” 2018

-Primarily Juan Garcia, the local specialty of the Arribes, and Tempranillo from Charlotte’s “young” vines (50 years old).
+Primarily Juan Garcia, the local specialty of the Arribes, with Rufete and Tempranillo from Charlotte’s “young” vines (50 years old).
 Harvested in mid-September.